DrKJeff16/ToSDR-Work/Done/Forum-Stuff/Phoenix-Site.md

 ### Types of Users
 There are currently two types of users on the Site:

+- ***Reviewers***
-***Reviewers***: As a reviewer, the main catch is to read Documents (ToS, PrivPol, Cookie Policy, etc.), so that the user may highlight a certain text and assign a Case to it, one by one.
+As a reviewer, the main catch is to read Documents (ToS, PrivPol, Cookie Policy, etc.), so that the user may highlight a certain text and assign a Case to it, one by one.
 The point is then submitted for review, which gets us to the next type of User...
+- ***Curators***
-***Curators***: Curators serve the same purpose as Reviewers, but with the ability to _Review_ other users' points (not their own).
+Curators serve the same purpose as Reviewers, but with the ability to _Review_ other users' points (not their own).
 A Curator has the responsibility both to provide the necessary feedback in their reviews, and also to review a point correctly.

 ---
 ### Review States.